tjoyner/ofvioletsandlicorice/chapter1.md

 "It's a warm spring," answered Luciano, getting in the car.
 <br/><br/><br/>

-She was at the kitchen window, drying an espresso cup, when she saw a man emerge from the colors of the hazelnut trees.
-He came crawling on all fours looking at the ground, like he'd lost something.
+She was at the kitchen window drying an espresso cup when she saw a man emerge from the colors of the hazelnut trees.
+He came crawling on all fours looking at the ground like he'd lost something.
 Amalia was curious: the man had strong shoulders, a large, golden-brown head, wide hands and a prominent nose.

 She wondered what he was doing on the ground, there in [Elvio](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#elvio), with his nose in the grass.
 Was he drunk, maybe, or was he sick?